Shariq026926/Project_Management_Assignment_1/README.md

 ## Reflection

 ### Project Quality
-Expedition 60 is a well-scoped project that balances creative ambition with realistic constraints.
-The phased milestone structure supports accountability and steady progress throughout the development cycle.
+Expedition 60 is a well-scoped project that balances creative ambition with realism.
+The phase structure supports steady progress throughout the development cycle.

 ### Connection to User Needs
 The project focuses on strategic gameplay, exploration, and replayability, which aligns with player expectations for turn-based role-playing games.
 Each development phase validates that the game remains engaging and functional.

 ### Difficulty Assessment
-The project presents moderate difficulty due to the complexity of turn-based combat systems and narrative integration.
+The project presents moderate difficulty due to the complexity of turn-based combat systems and narrative.
 However, the six-month timeline and clear task assignments make the project achievable.

 ### Overall Assessment
 This project effectively demonstrates project management principles including planning, coordination, task assignment, and milestone-based delivery.
 It provides practical experience in managing a team-driven software project from concept to final delivery.